hexadecimalrs/PoGo-Convenience/README.md

 # PoGo-Convenience
 Repository for search codes in Pokemon Go to search for 100% IV wild pokemon.
 Includes every pokemon gen 1-3.

 THIS WILL NOT SHOW ONLY 100% IV POKEMON.
 This will show pokemon that have a CP matching that of a 100% IV pokemon.
 This is because of how CP works. e.g. if a 100% IV pokemon has 400 CP at level 15, that same pokemon might also hit 400 CP at level 16 or 17.
-You will need to appraise the pokemon shown by the search to see if they truely are 100% IV.
+You will need to appraise the pokemon shown by the search to see if they truly are 100% IV.

 THIS WILL NOT SHOW EVERY POKEMON THAT WAS POWERED UP.
 The codes only show every integer level from 1 to 35, the levels of pokemon you can catch in the wild.
 If you powered certain pokemon up, and they're higher than level 35 or land on a "half level" e.g. 4.5, they will not show up in the search.